 In this article, we are going to describe Method 2 in detail along with its limitations and challenges.
 Towards the end of this article, we have also compared method 1 (Using Hevo Data Integration Platform) and Method 2 (Custom ETL Script).

-Replicate Data from PostgreSQL to Amazon Redshift using Custom ETL Scripts
+PostgreSQL to Redshift Replication using Custom ETL Scripts

 Step 1: Build a Schema in the Target Database

-The first step of this migration is to keep your target database ready by building a Redshift compatible schema.
+The first step of this migrating PostgreSQL to Redshift is to keep your target database ready by building an Amazon Redshift compatible schema.

 Postgres’s table definition is stored in the information_schema.tables and column definition stored in information_schema.columns.
 Redshift’s column types differ slightly from Postgres and a few of them are not supported.